 Material: Steel with a steel door

 Top seller.
 Great little stove and never any quality problems.
-Very well crafted for the journey.
+Very well crafted.

-Back boiler - factory-fitted option for heating small radiators approx. £225 extra.
-See Salamander website for more info.
+Back boiler - factory-fitted option for heating small radiators (contact us for more info).

 Multifuel (can burn wood and smokeless fuel/coal)